 Excused vs. Unexcused Absences: Illnesses, injuries, accidents, family emergencies, inclement weather and traffic problems may cause unavoidable absences.
 Oversleeping, recovery from hangovers, taking mid-semester vacation trips and extending school holidays are examples of unexcused absences.
-In an emergency (for emergencies only), students may attend an alternate section of the same class on the same day, but only if they notify me by phone or email prior to the class.
-In any event, absent students should see me before class immediately upon return to provide details of their absence (and receive a possible "excused" grade for the missed day's quizzes or activities), and to pick up any materials that may have been distributed.
+In an emergency (for an emergency only), students may attend an alternate section of the same class on the same day.
+In any event, absent students should see me before class immediately upon return to provide details of their absence (and receive a possible "excused" grade for the missed day's quizzes or activities), and to pick up any materials that were distributed.
 Another student might be able to take notes or obtain class materials for you if you anticipate an absence on a specific day.

-Personal Illness: Do NOT come to class sick!
-You will spread your illness to classmates and others in the University community.
+Personal illness: Do NOT come to class sick!
+You will only be spreading your illness to classmates and others in the University community.
 Stay home and get well!
-Early in the semester, find a "study buddy" that you will be able to rely on for class notes and supplemental materials distributed in class that day.
+Early in the semester, find a "study buddy" to rely on for class notes and any supplemental materials distributed in class that day.
 Tests and in-class essays can be made up on your return during arranged office hours.

-Make-up work following an absence: You will be given ample time (one week) to turn in back assignments after an excused absence.
+Make-up work following an absence: You will have ample time (one week) to turn in back assignments after an excused absence.
 After that deadline, a zero will be recorded for the missing work.
 NOTE: Under campus and department policies, incompletes for a course are issued only for extreme emergencies.

 Late paper policy: In fairness to all students, any paper, or any other assigned work, that is turned in late (without reasonable excuse) will be assigned a maximum grade of 50% (F).
-Emailed papers are never acceptable.
-After one week (or for any assignment not done at all), a zero will be recorded for the assignment and calculated into the final grade.
+EMAILED PAPERS ARE NEVER ACCEPTABLE.
+The physical paper must be turned in on time.
+After one week (or for any assignment not done at all), a ZERO will be recorded for the assignment and calculated into the final grade.